sg-magpy/codingchallenge/README.md

 ### Notes

-- steel.js should not do script loading, i.e. the html page should load all the necessary scripts with script tags in the <head> element.
+- steel.js should not do script loading, i.e. the html page should load all the necessary scripts with script tags in the &lt;head&gt; element.
 - The "component" module requirement is slightly different than the others (app, factory, service), please read the documentation carefully.
 - This exercise is inspired by TDD, and therefore all the tests have already been written, you just need to write the necessary code in [src/steel.js](src/steel.js) to pass the qUnit tests in [test/index.html](test/index.html)
 - Your complete solution should be correctly described by the **Documentation** section below